Roeiazran/Procedural-programming/4-In-A-Row/README.md

+# 4 In A Row

 This programm is a 4 In a row game, Where the main focus is on working with 2d arrays.

-This game is a 2-player game where each player at is turn inserts a coin into a specific column and the first player with 4 consecutive coins in row col or diagonal wins the game.
+This game is a 2-player game where each player at is turn inserts a coin into a specific column in the board and the first player with 4 consecutive coins in row col or diagonal wins the game.

 The programm provides additional feature such as:
-1. Validate a given board for a valid sequenct of plays:

-    A valid board is that resulted by some sequence of valid playes.
+1. Validate a given board for a valid sequenct of plays: a valid board is that resulted by some sequence of valid playes.

-2. Encode a board to a given string:

-    From a given board and a string the programm returns the board encoded into the string
+2. Encode a board to a given string: from a given board and a string the programm returns the board encoded into the string

-For example the string Encoded board: 'H /H /H /H /H /BACBBAD /'
+For example the string 'H /H /H /H /H /BACBBAD /' Encoded the following board:

 ~~~~~~~~~~~~~~~
 | | | | | | | |